nathan-collins/cv/README.md

 # Projects

-## Aroma
+## Aroma, Noosa, Queensland
+Technical Lead
+August 2018 - August 2019

 * Asset management system initially designed for vending machines, with the design to make it available for all unattended assets.
+** Developer an asset mangement application

-## MyCtars
+## MyCtars, Maroochydore Queensland
+Frontend Devleloper

 * Health NDIS startup app designed to help a person manage their NDIS account with ctars

-## Audit Portal
+## Audit Portal, Eyeonit, Maroochdore Queensland
+Frontend Developer

-- Audit management portal designed to help telstra maintain audit  procedures
+- Audit management portal designed to help telstra maintain audit  procedures.

 ## Mobile & Desktop app personalised dashboard prototype
+Desktop Client and Mobile Client

 * A mobile app designed to showcase our AgentQ product in a mobile phone or a desktop environment, the app was personalised for each user when they received a call through the TIPT service.
+* Develop a desktop environment that can be used in Windows, Linux and Apple (Electron, PWA, Polymer, CSS, API, Node, ES6)
+* Develop a mobile environment that can be used on many devices (Cordova, PWA, Polymer, CSS, API)
+* Live interactive charts so a managers could view changes on a call quickly.
+(Google charts)